Tep1g/notes/content/Gem5/Exercises/Exercise 3.md

 ## Program
 ### Source Code
 This program will have two threads summing the values within a two dimensional array of random numbers.
-The size of this array is set to 2500 4 byte integers, this translates to 10KB.
+The size of this array is set to 2500 4 byte integers, this amounts to 10KB.
 #### sum-3.c
 ```c
 #include <pthread.h>